racket/rhombus/rhombus/0000-rhombus.md

 itself remains quoted.

 ```
-?(1 + ¿(? ¿) 2)  // prints a shrubbery: (1 + ¿ 2)
+?(1 + ¿(? ¿) 2)  // prints a shrubbery: ?(1 + ¿ 2)
 ```

-Besides `¿`, `...` is treated specially within a `?`-quoted term (except, like `¿` when it's the only thing in the term).
-When `...` immediately follows a term that includes at least one `¿`, the value of the expression after that `¿` must produce a parenthesized-group syntax object.
-Then, instead of the parenthesized group in place of `¿`, the term before `...` is replicated as many times as the parenthesized group has terms, and each of those terms is used in one replication.
+Like `¿`, `...` is treated specially within a `?`-quoted term (except, like `¿` when it's the only thing in the term).
+When `...` immediately follows a term that includes at least one `¿`, the value of the expression after that `¿` must produce a list of syntax objects.
+Then, instead of the parenthesized group in place of `¿`, the term before `...` is replicated as many times as the list has items, and each of those items is used in one replication.

 ```
-def seq: ?(1 2 3)
+def seq: [?1, ?2, ?3]

 ?((hi ¿seq) ...) // prints a shrubbery: ((hi 1) (hi 2) (hi 3))
 ```

 There's a subtlety here: could `seq` have zero elements?
 If so, replicating the `hi` form zero times within a group would leave an empty group, but a shrubbery never has an empty group.
-The same problem happens with any attempt to represent an empty sequence in the first place.
 To manage this gap, a parenthesized shrubbery form with zero groups is treated as equivalent for `¿` replication to a parenthesized form with an empty group.
 Similarly, when a `?` form describes a single parenthesized group that turns out to be empty, it instead produces a parenthesized form with zero groups.
 Attempting to generate a group with no terms within a parenthesized form with multiple groups is an error.

 ```
-def seq: ?()
+def seq: []

 ?((hi ¿seq) ...)          // prints a shrubbery: ()
 // ?(x, (hi ¿seq) ..., y) // would be a run-time error